 Community pharmacies can join PCSE’s user panel to share their experiences and give their feedback on future services.
 The user panel aims to better understand what is needed from the services being delivered.

 If you’re interested in providing feedback to help PCSE develop and improve current and future services, please sign up to the user panel by emailing firstname.lastname@example.org with your name, job role and address.

 PCSE news and stakeholder bulletins

 To keep up to date with the latest PCSE news, please visit the news section of their website.

-You can also find links to PCSE’s stakeholder bulletins on this page.
+You can also find links to PCSE’s most recent stakeholder bulletins on this page.
 The bulletins contain regular updates on the changes being introduced to primary care support services.